When people find out that I surf, they are often quick to share any surfing related stories because it is so much fun.

 Another added benefit, humility is a very becoming characteristic.
 It works in the surfing world as well and will help you make friends.
 Every group of people has room for humble people!

-Even though surfing is one of the hardest sports to lean it is worth the effort.
+Even though surfing is one of the hardest sports to learn it is worth the effort.
 If you want to learn to learn to surf don’t be discouraged by the amount of effort required to become a competent surfer.

 A few things to remember: